Open-Attestation/open-attestation-cli/README.md

 #### Encrypting a wallet

-The `wallet encrypt` command helps you encrypt a wallet.
+Using the `wallet encrypt` command, you can encrypt a wallet.

 >**Note:** If you want to provide the wallet private key, see the ["Providing the wallet"](#providing-the-wallet) section.